 by Michelle C. Pardo

 While shopping for shoes or handbags, you may have seen an increasingly available species of product made from “vegan leather”.
 As you can imagine, vegan leather, also known as synthetic leather, is not derived from animals, and it can be made from a variety of materials, including cork, waxed or glazed cotton, paper, polyvinyl chloride (PVC) and polyurethane.
 It has been touted as an ethical and environmentally conscious buying decision.
-However, assuming that these materials are making the most environmentally-friendly choice may be accurate.
+However, assuming that these materials are making the most environmentally-friendly choice may not be accurate.
 Continue reading Is Vegan Leather Eco-Friendly?

 by Michelle C. Pardo

 Serbia joins the ranks of European countries that have enacted bans on fur farming.
 Serbia’s Animal Welfare Act legislation passed in 2009, with a 10 year phase out period on farming.
 The Act makes it illegal to keep, reproduce, import, export and kill animals only for the production of fur.
 Efforts to delay or reverse the ban proved to be unsuccessful and the ban went into effect on the first of the year.
 Serbia’s fur farming centered on raising chinchillas, which are native to Northern Chile and known to have extraordinarily dense and soft fur.
 While both the long-tailed and short-tailed chinchilla are listed as “endangered” by the International Union for Conservation of Nature’s (IUCN) Red List, chinchillas are still commercially bred.
 Serbia joins a number of countries that have banned fur farming or sales, including Germany, Norway and the United Kingdom.
 More countries have bans on their parliamentary agendas.
 Animal and environmental activists have long advocated for bans on fur farming due to animal welfare and environmental “sustainability” issues.